Foundation of the Premier League: 1992

 On 27 May 1992, the Premier League was officially formed, with the first fixtures to be played on 15 August 1992.
 The new league would involve the 19 highest-placed teams in that season's First Division as well as the champions, runners-up and playoff winners from the Second Division.
 The old Second Division would be renamed Division One, the Third Division would become Division Two and the Fourth Division would become Division Three.
 The three-up, three-down system of promotion and relegation, established in 1974 (although there had since been exceptions to the system on occasions when the league was being reorganised) would continue in the future.

 Judicial review

-Following a trial in the Queen's Bench Division of the High Court by Mr Justice Rose, it was held that the formation of the Premier League was not subject to judicial review, The Football Association being governed by private law.
+Following a trial in the Queen's Bench Division of the High Court before Mr Justice Rose, it was held that the formation of the Premier League was not subject to judicial review, The Football Association being governed by private law.